 An old Chinese proverb says, “A journey of a thousand miles begins with a single step.”
-We quickly dispensed with ours — a single mile — with just 1,090 left to Kansas City.
-Depending on our AAA Trip Tics™ we motored northwest on I-40, passed through Asheville and the scenic Pisgah National Forest and toward Charlotte listening to Cats In The Cradle on WAYS.
+So we quickly dispensed with ours — a single mile — with just 1,090 left to Kansas City.
+Then, depending on our AAA Trip Tics™, we motored northwest on I-40, passed through Asheville and the scenic Pisgah National Forest, and toward Charlotte, listening to Cats In The Cradle on WAYS.

-They were overactive and inattentive, said the teachers in the kindergarten nearby, where we enrolled them.
-Maybe the twins were just ahead of their time — an anterior to ADHD?
+They were overactive and inattentive, said the teachers in the kindergarten nearby where we enrolled them.
+So maybe the twins were just ahead of their time — an anterior to ADHD?

 My symptoms improved as the doctor I was seeing at Ft.
 Leavenworth, Kansas (45 minutes northwest), had me on a regiment of Atropine and treated me with compassion.
 The doctor thought I had something called Irritable Bowel Syndrome (IBS), then not commonly diagnosed, and had me experiment with different diets.
 He also suggested I see a gastroenterologist at Fitzsimons Army Medical Center in Denver.

 I did well in my job as chief of statistics at the News Center, where we processed and sent news releases to a soldier’s hometown.
 The mainframe computer we used in processing the news releases was the size of a mini-van.

 While stationed there, I took a few courses at the University of Missouri, Kansas City (UMKC) night school, where I maintained a 4.0.

 I desired to be well, not just for my comfort but for the benefit of my family too.
 I had another incentive to get healthy when the Commander of the Center prepared a special efficiency report recommending that I be promoted as soon as possible.
 The request needed to go through the “System” at the personnel center in Ft.
 Myers, Virginia and could take up to a year.